 Street photographers often end up getting unwanted subjects in their shots.
 It can be a street vendor, a dog, children running about or just an out of place object.
 While it’s best to take care of all this while composing your shot, more often than not, things aren’t precisely under your control, which often lands you up with a photo that would be so good if only that one object weren’t in the frame.

-Well if you’re a photographer, the chances are that you’re already accustomed to Photoshop and Lightroom.
-The good news is, they can help you fix these issues as well.
-In this article, we’re going to see how to remove unwanted people and objects from our images.
+Well, if you’re a photographer, the chances are that you’re already accustomed to Photoshop and Lightroom.
+The good news is that they can help you fix these issues.
+In this article, we will see how to remove unwanted people and objects from our images.

 Removing large unwanted objects